 The firm's 'hard' IP practice developed further with the acquisition of a UK and European patent agency in 2003, which meant that both patent agency and patent commercialisation services could now be provided in all offices.
 At this point, Rouse was providing the full range of IP services from 14 offices around the world.

 Eye on the future…

 Rouse began managing major enforcement programmes in India during the early part of the 21st century.
 And the firm has gone on to establish operations in the Philippines.
-Most recently, offices have opened in Russia and Myanmar in 2013, Africa in 2015 and Cambodia in 2017, and Sweden and Shenzhen in 2019 cementing our reputation as the IP firm for the emerging economies.
+Most recently, offices have opened in Africa in 2015, Cambodia in 2017, and Sweden and Shenzhen in 2019 cementing our reputation as the IP firm for the emerging economies.